Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

-and we take as valid those configurations containing two to eight NV centers.
-The converged signals are shown in Fig.~\ref{fig:1ppm-8NVs}, where, for comparison, are also included those corresponding to the smaller cluster.
-This figure reports the expected behaviour: the outcome for the SHIELD protocol remains relatively stable as the system is expanded.
-In contrast, for the protocol using CPMG, increasing the number of NV centers has a detrimental effect, even when the concentration remains unchanged.
+and we take as valid those configurations containing one to eight NV centers.
+Then, we average the NV signal over these configurations.
+Convergence was reached after 500 clusters, with the criterion that the averaged signal varied by less than 1\% over the last 50 realizations.
+The converged signals are shown in Fig.~\ref{fig:1ppm-8NVs}, where, for comparison, are also included those corresponding to the smaller clusters.
+The results reported in this figure support our hypothesis: the outcome signal for the SHIELD protocol remains unaffected when more NV centers are considered in the simulations.
+In contrast, for the protocol using CPMG, we observe that expanding the system yields smaller signal amplitude, even when the concentration remains unchanged.
+In particular, we observe a decay of approximately 4 \%, which causes the CPMG signal, initially slightly higher than that of SHIELD, to drop slightly below it.